 Elaine Wisniewski, originally from New Jersey, began playing viola at the age of nine in public school and later studied with Judith Morse.
 In eighth grade, she auditioned and was accepted into Central Jersey’s Regions Orchestra.
 In high school, she was accepted into the Greater Princeton Youth Orchestra.
 Next, she studied with Honggong Li of the Shanghai Quartet while receiving her bachelor of music education degree at Montclair State University.
 During her studies there, she received the Jean and Francis Poltorak Music Scholarship.
 She also was President of Montclair’s American String Teachers Association chapter and an active private teacher during that time.
 After graduating, she continued her education by attending Rutgers University for a master’s in performance, studying with Craig Mumm of the Metropolitan Opera Orchestra.
 Elaine taught private violin, viola and cello lessons at Music Notes Academy while obtaining her degree.
 In her spare time, she performed with the Tim Keyes Consort and the Freelance Ensemble Artists of N.J.
 The past two summers, she has attended Meadowmount School of Music, studying with Patricia McCarty.

 Stephanie Wooley graduated with a degree in viola performance from Southern Illinois University Carbondale.
 She has studied with Susan Dapkunas, Michael Barta, Dr. Meng Chun-Chi, and Dr. Aurelien Petillot and has regularly performed with the Paducah Symphony Orchestra, Southern Illinois Symphony Orchestra, Chicago Chamber Orchestra, Southern Illinois String Quartets, and other local ensembles.
 She is a certified Kindermusik educator, and has taught violin and viola privately and in public schools since 2004.
-She is thrilled to be in the SIUE Suzuki Program and looks forward to developing as a pedagogue.
+She is going into her second year of teacher training with Vera McCoy-Sulentic and will graduate with her Master’s Degree in Viola Performance in 2016.

 Ellen Singh has had a lifelong joy of and experience with music and young children.
 She has been a licensed Kindermusik educator since 2004.
 A graduate of both the University of Evansville (B.S. in sociology and interpersonal communications) and the University of Illinois (master’s degree in social work), she has a broad spectrum of educational and clinical experiences, including child development, group dynamics, and relationship building, which are essential in teaching music to children and their families.
 Musically, she has her foundations in many years of piano and flute lessons as well as having taught herself to play electric bass guitar.
 She has performed in various groups throughout high school and college.
 Additionally, she has enjoyed the opportunities of performing (flute) in her church and in various community orchestras throughout the country.